-Category or Department Responsible:
+Category or Department Responsible: President’s Office/Board

-Contact Information:
+Contact Information: Board Secretary/Executive Assistant to the President, 503-594-3004, board@clackamas.edu

 PURPOSE

+The Clackamas Community College Board of Education establishes this policy to ensure continuity of governance through clear expectations for Board service, orderly resignation procedures, and consistent processes for declaring and filling Board vacancies.

 BODY OF POLICY

+Board Service Expectations

-The Board believes that any citizen who files and seeks election or appointment to the Board should do so with full knowledge of and appreciation for the investment in time, effort and dedication expected of all Board members, and that the citizen’s intent is to serve a full term of office.
-When a member decides to terminate service, the Board requests earliest possible notification of intent to resign so the Board may plan for the continuity of Board business.
-Resignations must be made in writing.Board members can resign the office effective at a future date.
-If the resignation is effective at a future
+Individuals who seek election or appointment to the Board are expected to do so with a full understanding of the time, effort, and dedication required of Board members and with the intention of serving a full term of office.

+Resignation of Board Members

+A Board member who intends to resign is requested to provide notice as early as possible to support continuity of Board operations.
+All resignations must be submitted in writing.

-date, the resignation is binding unless withdrawn in writing by the end of the third business day after the
+A resignation may be effective immediately or on a future date.
+If a resignation specifies a future effective date, it is binding unless withdrawn in writing within five business days after submission.

+The Board shall publicly announce the resignation and formally declare the vacancy at a Board meeting.

+Declaring a Board Vacancy

-resignation is made.
-The Board will announce the resignation and declare the vacancy at a Board meeting.The Board shall declare the office of a Board member vacant if it finds any of the following:
+The Board shall declare the office of a Board member vacant if it finds any of the following:

-The death or resignation of an incumbent;
+An incumbent has resigned or died;

-When an incumbent is removed or recalled from office or the election of the incumbent is declared void by the judgment of a court;
+An incumbent is removed or recalled from office or the election of the incumbent is declared void by the judgment of a court;

-When an incumbent ceases to be a resident of the district from which nominated or elected;
+An incumbent ceases to be a resident of the district from which nominated or elected;

-When an incumbent has not discharged the duties of office for two consecutive regular monthly meetings unless prevented therefrom by sickness or other unavoidable cause or unless granted an excuse by the Board chair.
+An incumbent has not discharged the duties of office for two consecutive regular monthly meetings unless prevented therefrom by sickness or other unavoidable cause or unless granted an excuse by the Board chair.

-When an incumbent is nominated or elected by zone and who changes permanent residence from one zone of nomination or election, is entitled to continue to serve as a Board member until June 30 following the next regular district election at which a successor shall be elected to serve for the remainder of the unexpired term, if any.Vacancies will be filled through Board appointment.
-The Board appointee must be an elector of the
+An incumbent who changes permanent residence from the zone that they were nomination or election may continue to serve as a Board member until June 30 following the next regular district election, at which time a successor shall be elected to serve the remainder of the unexpired term, if any.

-district if the position is one filled by nomination and election at-large, and otherwise from any of the
+Filling Board Vacancies

+Board vacancies shall be filled by Board appointment.

-electors of the zone from which the vacancy occurs.
-The Board will determine the procedures to be used in filling the vacancy.
-The Board may begin a replacement process and select a successor prior to the effective date of resignation; however, the actual appointment shall not be made before the resignation date.In the event of multiple vacancies, the position vacated first will be filled first. by the Boardly appointedwill
+An appointee must be a qualified elector of the zone from which the vacancy occurs.

+The Board shall determine the process used to recruit, review, and select candidates.
+The Board may begin the recruitment and selection process prior to the effective date of a resignation; however, the appointment shall not occur until the vacancy becomes effective.
+In the event of multiple vacancies, the position vacated first will be filled first.
+Upon appointment, the new Board member(s) shall be sworn in and seated immediately.

+Length of Service of Appointees

-Board elections are held every odd-numbered year which for the purposes of this policy are termed
+Board elections are held in odd-numbered years and are referred to in this policy as

-“election” years.
-The appointee:
+“election years”.
+An appointed Board member shall serve as follows:

-Will serve until June 30 following the next “election,” at which time the individual elected in May of that year will fill the remaining portion of an unexpired term or serve a full four-year term; or
+Vacancy occurring before the filing deadline in an election year: The appointee shall serve until June 30 following that election.
+The individual elected in May shall then assume the position, either to complete the unexpired term or to begin a new four-year term as applicable.

-Will serve until June 30 of a subsequent “election” year if the vacancy occurs after the filing date in an “election” year.
+Vacancy occurring after the filing deadline in an election year: The appointee shall serve until June 30 following the next election year.

-A Board member so elected as a replacement will serve the remaining year(s) of the term of office of the
+An individual elected to fill a vacancy shall serve the remainder of the unexpired term of the

 Board member being replaced.

-In the event of multiple vacancies, the position vacated first will be filled first.

-Upon appointment by the Board, the newly appointed Board member(s) will be sworn and seated

-immediately.
+Majority Vacancy

-If the offices of a majority of Board members are vacant at the same time, the Clackamas County Board of Commissioners shall appoint persons to fill the vacancies from qualified district voters.
+If a majority of Board positions become vacant at the same time, the Clackamas County Board of Commissioners shall appoint qualified district electors to fill the vacancies.

 RELATED POLICIES, PROCEDURES, AND REFERENCES